9beach/pubgen/README.md

 # See http://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.6
 #
 # If you provide cover-image without cover-page, pubgen automatically
-# generate cover-page xhtml, and add it to manifest and spine.
+# generates cover-page xhtml, and add it to manifest and spine.
 guide:
   toc-page:
   title-page: